Truss plans ‘skew support’ to richest households, warns Resolution Foundation

 There is a case for a ‘solidarity tax’ to recoup some of the cost from those who can pay more, said the think tank.

-Richer households will benefit more than poorer ones from Liz Truss’ energy bills freeze and “winter will still be tough for many” despite the policy, experts have warned.
+Richer households will benefit more than poorer ones from Liz Truss’s energy bills freeze and “winter will still be tough for many” despite the policy, experts have warned.

-Analysis by the Resolution Foundation think tank, which focuses on raising living standards, said because higher-income households typically use more energy, the richest fifth may gain an average of about £1,300 this winter compared to £1,100 for the poorest 20%.
+Analysis by the Resolution Foundation think tank, which focuses on raising living standards, said that because higher-income households typically use more energy, the richest fifth may gain an average of about £1,300 this winter compared with £1,100 for the poorest 20%.

 The energy price guarantee (EPG) will restrict average domestic bills in England, Scotland and Wales to no more than £2,500 for two years from October – around £500 higher than they are now, but £1,000 lower than they would have been from next month under Ofgem’s price cap.